World Wide Web Links Page

 "Publications and resources" offers you support for teaching about plants in the curriculum.
 It does this through a diverse range of publications - some printed, others on the web.

-It also supports the Chemistry for Biologists website explaining the chemical principles underlying biology, which has a number of biochemical molecules on display in Chime format (nearly as good as this site).
+It also supports the Chemistry for Biologists website explaining the chemical principles underlying biology, which has a number of biochemical molecules on display in (the rather outdated) Chime format.

 Molecule of the Month